 Personal trainers and fitness companies flock to live streaming service providers or go for ready-to-use, customizable applications.
 Even those skeptical of technology are suddenly discovering that running a successful online business is feasible.

 But, the chance to survive the covid storm is only one of the benefits the off-the-shelf solutions offer.
 There are more reasons behind their popularity:

 1. Low entry threshold & faster ROI

-Those tools are usually subscription-based, so the initial investment needed to kick start your online coaching business is relatively low.
+Those tools are usually subscription-based, so the initial investment needed to kick-start your online coaching business is relatively low.
 You also skip the whole app development process and shorten the time to market.
+You don’t have to develop apps for various platforms using fitness mobile app development services, web app development services, and so on.
 So, by choosing an off-the-shelf fitness solution, you generate revenue faster.

-Eliminating the development costs lowers the entry threshold.
+Eliminating the fitness app development cost lowers the entry threshold.
 It’s an advantage, but there’s also a downside to it: Your competition is likely to use a similar tool, offering their clients a similar customer experience.

 Also, keep in mind the hidden costs of such off-the-shelf software, like higher subscription plans for users with a large user base.

-All in all, off-the-shelf tools are a great starting point for a personal trainer only about to enter a virtual fitness space.
+All in all, off-the-shelf tools are a great starting point for a personal trainer only about to enter an online fitness space.